hjake123/hjake123.github.io/index.markdown

 permalink: /
 ---

 Welcome!
-I'm `hyperlynx`, and this is is my homepage.
-It's mostly a link board right now, but I plan to start hosting some short stories here as well.
+I'm **hyperlynx**, and this is is my homepage.
+It's mostly a link board right now, but I plan to start hosting some short stories and other projects here as well.

 ## Links